Deirror/Socketz/README.md

 The main goal of `Socketz` is to demonstrate how networking in general works.

 -  I chose C/C++ in order to show each step of the process.
--  `Asio` used here as it is cross-platform and easy to understand.
+-  `Asio`(Asynchronous I/O model) used here as it is cross-platform and easy to understand.